-What you are imagining is the reality for one in three mothers in the U.S. who struggles to provide her baby with clean, dry diapers.
+What you are imagining is the reality for one in three families in the U.S. who struggles to provide their baby with clean, dry diapers.
 Those experiencing this “diaper need” have difficulty with stress management and depression, which in turn negatively affects their children’s health and development.

 How You Can Help:

 Donate Diapers.
 Drop-off disposable diapers of any size, including open packages, at JLNO Diaper Bank 1109 North Al Davis Road, Unit A New Orleans, LA 70123 on Tuesdays from 9 am to 2 pm.

 Host a Diaper Drive.
 Motivate your school, business, church, or social group to collect and purchase diapers.

 Purchase from our Amazon Wish List.
 Visit Amazon and search for “Junior League of New Orleans Diaper Bank” to buy and ship directly to us.